Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Free for users (supported via libraries).

-• No subscription cost for end-users.
+• No subscription cost for users.

 • Libraries pay publishers/licensing.